 One piece of technology that will help keep your data safe is the password manager.
 A password manager will protect your existing passwords, suggest new and secure ones, and in some cases, even monitor the web to ensure that your details aren’t compromised.
 Not only that, but it will do away with that ever-present fear we all have of forgetting one of our many, many passwords.
 If you don’t have one, there’s never been a better time to invest –plus, with some of the best apps only costing a few dollars a month, it’s a great low cost solution for added security.

 Another great security advancement is the Virtual Private Network (VPN).
 A VPN will bypass your internet service provider and mask your digital footprints.
 Nobody will be able to see the content you are accessing, and it makes you a lot less susceptible to hackers.
 You can also use public Wi-Fi accounts with more confidence.
 Many businesses have adopted them recently, as well as home users.
 Our recommendation?
-NordVPN.
+Surfshark.
 It's packed with features, but is also simple to use, which is why it rated so highly in our VPN head to head review.

 Finally, there’s anti-virus software, providing a great shield from all the nasties out there on the internet looking to catch us out.
 This includes ransomware and malware, which is usually designed with the intent of extracting money from victims.
 From individuals to government, nobody is immune, and good antivirus software is a great way to capture and quarantine such efforts before they can wreak havoc.